paylayio/paylayio.github.io/getting-started.md

 ### Prerequisites
 - You have Docker Desktop installed
-- The script will automatically run Docker containers for installation.
-You could run into folder mounting issues if Docker does not have the correct folder permissions.
+- The script will automatically run the containers for installation purposes.
+You could run into folder mounting issues (such as `Error response from daemon: Mounts denied`) if Docker does not have the correct folder permissions.

 ### Prerequisites for macOS
 In order to run the installation script, you need to have PowerShell Core installed on your Mac.